 Dr. Stephen V. Monsma, Senior Fellow at the Henry Institute, passed away on February 18, 2017.
-His role with us at the Institute capped a remarkable career of service in the academy and government.
-Calvin College bookended that career: He taught at Calvin throughout the tumult of the late 1960s and early 1970s, before serving in both the Michigan House (1974-78) and Senate (1978-82).
-He taught at Pepperdine from 1987 to 2004, and along the way he served on the boards of Bread for the World and the Center for Public Justice, among other organizations.
-When I asked him a few years ago why he had left Malibu for a “retirement” in Grand Rapids, he responded without a hitch: “Because this is where you go to do good work in the Reformed tradition.”
+His role with us at the Institute capped a remarkable career of service in the academy and government, with Calvin College bookending that career.
+Steve taught at Calvin throughout the tumult of the late 1960s and early 1970s, before serving in both the Michigan House (1974-78) and Senate (1978-82).
+He taught at Pepperdine from 1987 to 2004, and along the way served on the boards of Bread for the World and the Center for Public Justice, among other organizations.
+When I asked him a few years ago why he had left Malibu for a “retirement” in Grand Rapids, Steve responded without a hitch: “Because this is where you go to do good work in the Reformed tradition.”
 He meant that, and indeed wrote much of his best work in his last decade.
 (You can find a short list of Steve's work here: https://calvin.edu/directory/people/stephen-v-monsma.)

 Steve was a first-rate scholar who combined his experience in the nitty-gritty of policy-making and politics with a deeply biblical vision of public justice.
 He was especially concerned with how government might partner with civil society to advance the social welfare of the least advantaged.
 He often dealt with controversial issues, but he worked with a committed yet humane and generous spirit.
 He was disarming that way.